Gather in “Omiya Bonsai Village”,

 how we use scissors to trim the bonsai so that they look more natural.

-Owner: Tomio YAMADA
+Owner: YAMADA Tomio

-It was founded during the Kaei period (1848-54) in Edo.
+The garden was founded during the Kaei period (1848-54) in Edo.
 The garden in Omiya Bonsai Village

 was set up in 1943.
 Preserving the taste and art of Edo, Seikou-en pursues the refined beauty